mlightcad/cad-viewer-example/README.md

 - 🌐 **Internationalization**: Multi-language support (English and Chinese)
 - 🎯 **Advanced Controls**: Layer management, point styles, settings, and more
 - 📁 **File Support**: DXF and DWG file loading with drag & drop
-- 🎨 **Modern UI**: Built with Element Plus and UnoCSS for a professional look
-- 🔧 **Developer Tools**: Hot reload, linting, and build optimization

 ## Development